aws-samples/sample-eksreview/README.md

 ### Write permissions (only for `/fix`)

 eksreview never writes to AWS or your cluster unless you run `/fix` and confirm a command.
-Only grant write access if you intend to apply remediations, and prefer a **separate role** for it.
-The exact permissions depend on what you fix.
-For example:

-- Enabling control plane logging needs `eks:UpdateClusterConfig`
-- Restricting the endpoint needs `eks:UpdateClusterConfig`
-- Applying Kubernetes manifests (PDBs, quotas, security contexts) needs the corresponding Kubernetes RBAC, not extra IAM

-Scope write permissions to the specific actions and resources you expect to change.
-Run with the read-only policy day-to-day and switch roles only when remediating.
+The read-only setup above is enough for everything else.

+If you intend to apply remediations, the principal needs **elevated permissions** scoped to what you actually fix — extra IAM actions for AWS-side changes (e.g. `eks:UpdateClusterConfig`) and/or edit-level Kubernetes RBAC for manifest changes.
+Grant these narrowly, prefer a **separate role**, and use the read-only policy day-to-day, switching only when remediating.

 ### Cluster access (Kubernetes RBAC)

 IAM gets eksreview to the AWS APIs, but reading pods, deployments, RBAC, and other in-cluster objects requires your IAM principal to be **mapped inside the cluster**.
 Without this, the AWS calls succeed but the Kubernetes checks fail.

+If you review **multiple clusters**, the same IAM principal must be granted this read access (an access entry with `AmazonEKSAdminViewPolicy`, or the equivalent `aws-auth` mapping) in **each** cluster you want to review.
+The mapping is per-cluster, so a principal mapped only in cluster A can describe resources in A but its Kubernetes checks will fail against cluster B until it's mapped there too.
+Repeat the steps below for every cluster.

 Map your principal using an **EKS access entry** (recommended) or the legacy `aws-auth` ConfigMap: